prometheus/jmx_exporter/docs/java_agent/COMBINED_MODE.md

 Description:

-- Runs the JMX Exporter Java agent as part of your application
+- The JMX Exporter Java agent runs as part of your application
 - Port is used for HTTP mode.

 ## OpenTelemetry Configuration